-- iii. any serious issue related to lack of professionalism, collaboration and/or communication skills; - iv. a continued pattern of unsubstantiated absence from the program - 4.3.2.2 Documentation and Timing - Probationary Status - Once the RPC has made the decision to place the resident on probation, the Program Director must advise the resident within fifteen (15) working days of the RPC decision, at a face-to-face or videoconference/web-conference or teleconference meeting.
+- Once the RPC has made the decision to place the resident on probation, the Program Director must advise the resident within (fifteen) 15 working days of the RPC decision, at a face-to-face or videoconference/web-conference or teleconference meeting.
 The resident must receive written documentation of his or her probationary status, including an explanation of why the resident is on probation.
-At this time, the resident must also be presented with a DRAFT probation plan which has been reviewed by the EAB. - The resident has five (5) working days to review the DRAFT probation plan and provide written input.
-This is not an appeal. - RPC will meet within twenty-five (25) days of the original meeting, during which time the resident is invited to make an oral presentation regarding the probation plan.
+At this time, the resident must also be presented with a DRAFT probation plan which has been reviewed by the EAB. - The resident has 5 working days to review the DRAFT probation plan and provide written input.
+This is not an appeal. - o RPC will meet within twenty-five (25) days of the original meeting, during which time the resident is invited to make an oral presentation regarding the probation plan.
 The RPC will consider the resident's input and render a decision as to final content of the plan, which will be communicated to the resident within five (5) working days of the RPC meeting.
-All probation plans must be approved by the RPC and the Associate Dean of PGE before implementation. - Probation Plan
+All probation plans must be approved by the RPC and the Associate Dean of PGE before implementation.